yegor256/jaxec/README.md

-  .withHome("/home/me") // run it in this directory .withRedirect(false) // don't redirect STDERR to STDOUT .withCheck(false) // don't throw if the exit code is not-zero .exec();
+  .withHome("/home/me") // run it in this directory .withRedirect(false) // don't redirect STDERR to STDOUT .withCheck(false) // don't throw if the exit code is not-zero .withStdin("Hello, world!") // send this text to the STDIN of the command .exec();
 ```